 Starter system URL and Initial User

 The first email contains the Initial User and access information to the starter system.
 This 20-char user is a Technical Administrator which allows you to create the Business users with the Administrator Role.
-It’s is not supposed to be used further.
-But it’s good to keep it safe.
+It is not required to be used further.
+But it’s a good idea to keep it safe.

 Tip: You should use the system URL with the parameter saml2=disabled since no Identity Provider has been set at this moment.

-The second email, for security sent separately, contains the Initial password which you can reset and make it suitable for humans 🙂
+The second email, sent separately for security, contains the Initial password which you can reset to make it memorable.

 SAP Cloud Identity and User Onboarding Guide

-The third email comes with the access infromation to the SAP Cloud Identity system (SCI).
+The third email comes with the access information to the SAP Cloud Identity system (SCI).
 Again the IT person specified in the Contract will be the owner of this system.